- Unlocking Guildford

 2. Walnut Bridge

 The existing bridge over the River Wey will be replaced with a new and modern ‘cable-stay’ bridge designed for non-motorised users, linking Guildford Rail Station to the Bedford Wharf area.
+The scheme is being delivered by Guildford Borough Council.

 The location and alignment of the existing bridge means that visitors to Guildford who are less familiar with area are often unaware of it, whilst the current width requires cyclists to dismount when travelling across it.